MKortmann/Health-Tracker/README.md

     * You can track Body Weight, Blood Pressure and Blood Sugar.
     * The app has an incredible user-friendly interface!
 No ads!
     * Remove, Edit or delete item
+    * Canvas Dinamically Graphic

 ## In Development/TODO:

-  - Body Weight: to add the Canvas Graphic Design
   - Blood Pressure
   - Blood Sugar
-  - Responsive Design
+  - Responsive Design + Design Improvements

 ## How to start the App?